ian-miller-gz/digit_reader_nn/README.md

 ## Organization
 #### Boolean Image
-Boolean images are essentially 2D arrays that map true values onto a drawing of a digit.
+Boolean images are basically black-white bitmaps.

-Manipulator has downscaling and related methods for modifyin boolean images.
-I may add detail on how the downscaling algo works when I have more time, or if If there is any demand, but I expect none.
+Manipulator has downscaling and related methods for modifying boolean images.
+I do not explain those methods here for lack of interest.

 #### Sample Reader
 Instead of keeping every sample used for training in memory, sample reader used a generator to retrieve the next sample to be used for training.
-This is terribly inefficient, but the idea is sample sizes could be much too large to hold in memory; I just wanted play around with ideas for managing large amounts of data.
+The idea is that in realistic scenarios sample sizes could be much too large to hold in memory; I just wanted play around with ideas for managing large amounts of data.